KeishiSoga/Metaanalysis_pre_post/README.md

 ## Files and Directories

-- `data/sample_meta_pre_post.csv`: CSV file containing the pseudodata for the meta-analysis.
+- `sample_meta_pre_post.csv`: CSV file containing the pseudodata for the meta-analysis.
-- `scripts/meta_analysis.R`: The main R script performing the analysis.
+- `Sample_analysis_prepost.R`: The main R script performing the analysis.
-- `results/forest_plot.png`: (Optional) Generated forest plot after running the script.
+- `sample.png`: (Optional) Generated forest plot after running the script.
 - `README.md`: This file, providing an overview and instructions.